The Symbolism of Doors

 I discovered doors and openings as I walked the Camino across Spain to Santiago in 2012.
-On this 800km walk I developed a love for the beauty of the many diverse and intriguing doors that I passed on my adventure.
-The Camino experience is an opportunity for personal exploration and change and I returned home with a strong desire to incorporate the powerful symbolism of doors and openings into my practice.
+On this 800km walk I developed a love for the beauty of the many diverse and intriguing doors that I passed on my way.
+The Camino experience is a humbling and challenging opportunity for personal exploration and change and I returned home with a strong desire to incorporate the powerful symbolism of doors and openings into my practice.

 Doorways and openings are symbolic structures that have great significance in our daily lives.
 Moving through difficulties or challenges, entering into new spaces and opportunities, leaving sadness, loss, a broken heart - doors and openings provide the transition point to change.